Marvin the Paranoid Android: Outside the Hitchhiker's universe

 In the episode "Sibling Tsunami" of the animated series My Life as a Teenage Robot, when asked what's wrong, XJ-7, a chronically depressed robot character, replied: "The usual, life, the universe, everything", a reference not only to Marvin, but the "Ultimate Question of Life, the Universe, and Everything", a central tenet of the series' storyline (as well as the title of the third book).

 British alternative rock group Radiohead named "Paranoid Android", the lead single from their 1997 album OK Computer, after Marvin.
+"Paranoid Android" frequently appears on lists of greatest songs of all time and has been described as "possibly the most acclaimed song from the most acclaimed album of all time."

 Marvin's origins (including those of the Sirius Cybernetics Corporation, and the HitchHikers handheld device) are referenced in the 2008 radio series The Long Dark Tea-Time of the Soul.
 In episode 4, Dirk Gently phones his friend Richard McDuff, who now works for a new startup, Sirius Cybernetics.
-Occasionally, background noises of electronic groans and air-pistons can be heard.
+Occasionally, background noises of electronic groans and air pistons can be heard.
 At the end of the phone call, the electronic voice of Stephen Moore says "Richard, I think we might have a problem with these diodes."

-Marvin appeared, and was declared the winner in the Q-series episode "Quests: Part II" of the panel game show QI.
+Marvin appeared and was declared the winner in the Q-series episode "Quests: Part II" of the panel game show QI.